unbug/react-native-train/23_states_&_props.md

 Can change in child Components? | Yes | No

 \* Note that both _props_ and _state_ initial values received from parents override default values defined inside a Component.

+4._props_ VS _state_
+ - Use props to pass data and settings through the component tree.
+ - Never modify this.props or call this.setprops inside of a component; consider props immutable.
+ - Use props to for event handlers to communicate with child components.
+ - Use state for storing simple view state like wether or not drop-down options are visible.
+ - Never modify this.state directly, use this.setstate instead.